hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 Above policy attached.
 Key and Secret Key added to `.env` file.

 Installed `aws-sdk dotenv`.
-At this stage, my app structure deviates singificantly from that in the article.
+At this stage, my app structure deviates significantly from that in the article.
 I therefore tried adding Cyclics S3 storage starter code - this caused an internal server error within the Cyclic hosted app.
 At this stage I am confident my IAM/S3 setup is good, so it is simply a case of finding how to write the JS code required.
 Removing additions and trying again...

 ## 24/11/22 | Post-production: